everscale-org/KOT/README.md

 ## Creating a new KOT

 1. Before submitting a new KOT to Everscale Organization, it is important to discuss it with the community first.
-For example one way to do this is by participating in [Everdev Chat](https://t.me/everdev), [Everscale Smart Contracts Chat](https://t.me/EverscaleSmartContracts), [Everscale Dev Ru Chat](https://t.me/everdevru).
+For example one way to do this is by participating in chats [Everdev](https://t.me/everdev), [Everscale Smart Contracts](https://t.me/EverscaleSmartContracts), [Everdev Ru](https://t.me/everdevru).
 2. Read `KOT-{TODO}` to understand proposal management process.

 - ...
 TODO: ...